Palakkotharii/Palakkotharii/README.md

 ###
 - 👀 I’m interested in Full Stack Web Development, DevOps and ML
 - 🌱 I’m currently learning everything 😂
-- 📌 I have enormous interest in Web Develpoment and Open Source.
+- 📌 I have enormous interest in Open Source.
 - 💞️ I’m looking to collaborate with other amazing developers
 - 🥅 2022 Goal: To create some amazing project
 - 💬 Let's chat about Technological wonders
 - 😄 Pronouns: She/Her
-- ⚡ Fun Fact: I like watching anime

 ---
 ### 🧾 Recent Contributions: